HL7/davinci-crd/input/pagecontent/hooks.md

 There is one exception to the use of or alignment with US Core profiles.
 The [non-PHI](#phi-and-hook-invocation) interfaces are not based on US Core because the US Core profiles expect support for, and sometimes demand, the sharing of patient-identifying information.

 Note that, in some cases, the US Core profiles require support for data elements that are not necessarily relevant to the coverage requirements discovery use-case.
 It was felt that leveraging existing standard interfaces would promote greater (and quicker) interoperability than a more tuned custom interface.
-CRD Clients might still choose to restrict what information is exposed to CRD Services based on their internal data access and governance rules.
+CRD Clients might still choose to restrict what information is exposed to CRD Servers based on their internal data access and governance rules.

 ### Privacy, Security, and Safety